NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 ## Acceptance Criteria

 The public beta minimum acceptance criteria for each BaRS Application is determined by the Service Risk Level.
 This has been agreed with NHS England Clinical Safety Group and recorded in the BaRS Clinical Risk Management Plan.
 A summary is outlined below.
-You can find the Service Risk Level for each BaRS application in the <a href= "https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works" target="_blank"> Clinical Safety Case (Appendix A - BaRS Applications) </a>.
+You can find the Service Risk Level for each BaRS application in the <a href= "https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/onboarding-support-information#hazard-log-and-clinical-safety-case-report-cscr-" target="_blank"> Hazard log and clinical safety case report </a>.

 | Acceptance Criteria                                                                 | Service Risk Level Low | Service Risk Level Medium | Service Risk Level High |